KrishnaMehta123/TestPublicIntegration/docs/Getting Started/schema/index.md

 # FAQs

-#### Q. Can we get all past behavior data for an event after discarding it?
+### Can we get all past behavior data for an event after discarding it?

-A. No, we cannot get all past behavior data for an event after discarding it.
+No, we cannot get all past behavior data for an event after discarding it.

-#### Q. Does a discarded event appear under the user profile in the user's activity?
+### Does a discarded event appear under the user profile in the user's activity?

-A. No, a discarded event does not appear under the user profile in the user's activity.
+No, a discarded event does not appear under the user profile in the user's activity.

-#### Q. For how many days can I get the data of discarded events?
+### For how many days can I get the data of discarded events?

-A.  You will not get any event data after discarding an event.
+You will not get any event data after discarding an event.
 We recommend you export that event before you delete it.

-#### Q: If we disable the UTM Visited event from the schema, can it still be ingested through third-party mediums such as attribution tools like AppsFlyer or Customer Data Platforms (CDPs) like Segment?
+### If we disable the UTM Visited event from the schema, can it still be ingested through third-party mediums such as attribution tools like AppsFlyer or Customer Data Platforms (CDPs) like Segment?

-A: When the UTM Visited event is disabled from the schema, it is dropped at the processing layer, rendering it inaccessible for ingestion from any third-party medium.
+When the UTM Visited event is disabled from the schema, it is dropped at the processing layer, rendering it inaccessible for ingestion from any third-party medium.

 <HTMLBlock>{`
 <style>